 Steps to Remove the Residue:

-- Begin by choosing the desired cleaning product.
-If the first one doesn’t work, feel free to try a second.
+- Begin by choosing a cleaning product from the list above.
+If the first one doesn’t work, try a second.
 You may find that one works better for the particular type of tape residue found on your particular type of carpet, so feel free to experiment.

 - It is best to work in small lengths along the strip of residue.